Event Listeners¶

 Some plugins (such as scripting plugins) may wish to dynamically register an event listener.
 In that case the event

-listener is not a method annotated with @Listener
+listener is not a method annotated with @Listener, but rather a class implementing the EventListener interface.

 boolean value as the fourth argument (before the instance of the listener) which determines whether to call the listener